-Facebook has changed the default method for reporting and How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. of conversions — again.
-The default Attribution Setting going forward will be 7-day click and 1-day view (it may not be reflected on all ad accounts yet).
+Facebook has changed the default method for reporting and The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More of A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More — again.
+The default Attribution is how Meta gives credit to an ad for a conversion.
+Your Attribution Setting determines how your ad will be delivered and the reporting attribution window.
+The default Attribution Setting is 7-day click and 1-day view, which means that anyone who converts within 7 days of clicking or 1 day of viewing your ad will be counted as a conversion.
+More going forward will be 7-day click and 1-day view (it may not be reflected on all ad accounts yet).

 If your head is spinning, you’re not alone.
 It’s been a long year for Facebook and Facebook advertisers when it comes to conversion attribution.
 The central force here is iOS 14 (and then iOS 15), the ATT Prompt, and the resultant impact to tracking users across devices and websites.